AnushkaGharage/anushka-blogs/_posts/2025-08-25-What-I-Learnt-In-College.md

 ### Looking Back
 College wasn’t perfect, it was messy, confusing, and sometimes frustrating.
 But it taught me things I couldn’t have learnt otherwise: how to fail, how to adapt, how to value time, and most importantly, how to keep learning even outside the classroom.

-In the end, a degree is just a piece of paper.
 The real takeaway is the **stories you collect and the skills you build** along the way.
 That’s what sticks.

 👉 College doesn’t hand you all the answers, it just teaches you how to keep asking the right questions.